-Bridal Portraits – Um, why?
+Bridal Portraits – what even are they?

 We did some bridal portraits last weekend and I can’t wait to share them after Courtney & Ben’s wedding.
 Since I can’t share them yet, I thought I’d explain a little bit about the purpose of bridal portraits.